macmaccamcam/guidelines/CONTRIBUTING.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainers responsible for enforcement at [sad@informatik.uni-kiel.de](mailto:sad@informatik.uni-kiel.de).

-## What should I know before I get started?
+## What Should I Know Before I Get Started?

 The FreeProving project is made up of [multiple repositories][GitHub] which share these common contribution guidelines.
 Before contributing to the FreeProving project, you have to know which repository you actually what to contribute to.